alantr7/codebots/README.md

 - Recursiveness
 - Return statements
 - String concatenation
-- While and do-while loops
+- For, while and do-while loops
-- For loops
 - Grouping expressions with parentheses
-- Arrays
+- Arrays and dicts

 #### Yet to be implemented
 - Logic operators (AND, OR) for boolean expressions
+- Records
 - Importing user modules
 - Types for variables, parameters, etc. (dynamic will be the default)
 - Error handling